mikespencer/vidplayer/README.md

     :::javascript
     thisMovie("ID/name of video player swf").bind('pause','console.log','video has been paused')

-This will track render a tracking pixel on ANY interaction with the player:
+This will render a tracking pixel on ANY interaction with the player:

     :::javascript